 Following is the Saline County Health Department COVID-19 update for Wednesday.

-●Salina Regional Health Center reports that 13 people are currently hospitalized due to COVID-19.
+The Salina Regional Health Center reports that 26 people are hospitalized due to COVID-19.

 COVID Vaccination Update for Saline County